-- The elegant connection between reinvestment and earnings growth, captured by a sustainable growth rate, when you have a company in transition, and margins are changing over time. - If that is the case, you have to estimate cash flows in three steps: - Forecast revenue growth and revenues in future years, taking into account market potential and competition. - Forecast a "target" margin in the future and a pathway from current margins to the target. - Estimate reinvestment from revenues, using a sales to capital ratio (measuring the dollars of revenues you get from each dollar of investment).
+- In general, when companies have changing margins and are growing, you have to start with the top line (revenues) and work your way down to free cash flows - Specifically, you have to estimate cash flows in three steps: - Forecast revenue growth and revenues in future years, taking into account market potential and competition.
+That growth rate can be high, low, zero or even negative. - Forecast a "target" margin in the future and a pathway from current margins to the target.
+That target margin can be higher than today's margin, or lower, if the business is becoming more competitive. - Estimate reinvestment from revenues, using a sales to capital ratio (measuring the dollars of revenues you get from each dollar of investment).

-1. Revenue Growth
+1. REVENUE GROWTH